 People with dementia often lose the ability to plan and organize their day.
-Establishing a routine can help them remain active and independent.
+Establishing a routine can help a person with dementia remain active and independent.

 - Encourage participation in daily tasks such as setting the table, wiping countertops, and folding laundry.
-Try not to correct the person if the task is not done properly. - Ask for help to engage them and let them know they are needed.
+Try not to correct the person if the task is not done properly. - Ask for help to engage your family member and let them know they are needed.
 For example, "Will you please help me with the dishes?" - Be flexible.
 If the person refuses to do something, it may be because of fear or inability to complete the task.
 Try asking in a different way or asking again later. - Do not criticize or correct a person's effort.
 Offer positive feedback or redirection to another task.